martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 2.Run `npm install gulp`.
 This will install [Gulp](http://gulpjs.com) to your project

-3.Run `npm install gulp-cssmin`.
-This will install [Gulp-CSSMin](https://www.npmjs.com/package/gulp-cssmin) plug-in to your project for CSS minification
+3.Run `npm install gulp-minify-css`.
+This will install [Gulp-Minify-Css](https://www.npmjs.com/package/gulp-minify-css/) plug-in to your project for CSS minification

 3.Run `npm install gulp-uglify`.
 This will install [Gulp-Uglify](https://www.npmjs.com/package/gulp-uglify/) plug-in to your project for JS minification